processing/Processing-Hour-Of-Code/Script.md

 * Exercise this time is to add color to your design.

 1. **Question: I think we should skip transparency, this feels like plenty? we can always add it to the hints???**
-2. **Question: @scottgarner, this will be possible right?
-Use our premade example or start with where you left off.**
+2. **Question: @scottgarner, the following is possible right?
+"I'm going to put an example below that you could use to begin this exercise or you can revert back to your shapes exercise (that you completed after watching video #1).**

 ## Interact
 * What is different about what we have done so far and the example artworks we saw at the beginning?